The Cost of Moving House & How to Budget for Your Move

 - Ensuring the removalists have easy parking, and no parking limits

-You can expect to pay anywhere from $150 to $200 for a small one bedroom apartment, while larger homes (five bedrooms or more) might cost upwards of $1,000 with professional carpet steam cleaning.
-When looking for a professional cleaner while moving house, get a couple different quotes to get the best price for the services you need.
+You can expect to pay anywhere from $150 to $200 in cleaning services for a small one bedroom apartment.
+Larger homes (five bedrooms or more) can cost upwards of $1,000 with professional carpet steam cleaning.
+When looking for cleaning services while moving house, get a couple different quotes to get the best price for your needs.

-While many removalist services will offer their own packing materials and even pack up your boxes for you, for an additional fee, it’s often more cost effective to purchase your own boxes, tape, and bubble wrap.
-Depending on how much you have to pack, this could cost you over $100 for everything needed.
+Many removalist services will offer their own packing materials and even pack up your boxes for you for an additional fee on top of the basic removalist cost.
+However, it may be cheaper to purchase your own boxes, tape, and bubble wrap and do the packing yourself.
+Depending on how much you have to pack, you could spend more than $100 for everything needed to adequately pack your home.

 - Boxes: $1.99 - $5.99 per box depending on size